surh/grins/phylo/README.md

 2. Include alignment in pipeline (clustalo or mafft)
 3. Add alignment QC before inference
 4. Automatic model selection for phylogeny?
+5. Specify cores in multithread version of RAxML